 - Dryland Poles: As part of the dryland program we introduce skiers to various forms of dryland ski imitation which use poles including ski bounding and ski walking.
 Dryland poles are the only necessary piece of equipment for this and are any pair of poles that comes up to roughly mid-chest height, although size can vary from the bottom of the sternum to armpit height and still work.
 Poles must have a good strap so the skier can release their grip on the pole, and an intact metal tip to dig into hard ground.
 Last season’s classic ski poles or a smaller sibling’s poles often do the job just fine.

 - Mountain Bike: We use mountain bikes as part of our summer program about once every week or two to add in athletic variety, and develop leg strength, endurance, balance and coordination.
 Each skier should have a mountain bike that is in good working order.
-We recommend purchasing your bike from a reputable bike shop in town such as Goldstream Sports, Beaver Sports, or Raven Cross Country (or a used one originating from one of those shops) as those bikes are typically assembled with greater knowledge and care and are built with components that are able to last through the rigors of trail riding.
+We recommend purchasing your bike from a reputable local bike shop such as Goldstream Sports or Beaver Sports, (or a used one originating from one of those shops) as those bikes are typically assembled with greater knowledge and care and are built with components that are able to last through the rigors of trail riding.
 Be sure your bike is in good working order with shifting gears, functional brakes and tires that hold air well in advance of the first session so you can get a tune up if needed.

 - Helmet: Helmets are mandatory for all wheeled activities.
 No helmet, no participation (although we do have a couple of extras we can lend out in case an athlete forgets).
 Be sure your helmet fits properly – covering your forehead and fitting securely so it can’t be jarred loose in case of an accident.
 Check with a reputable bike shop if you need help here.